 Overview of Event Hubs Dedicated

 Event Hubs clusters offer single-tenant deployments for customers with the most demanding streaming needs.
 This single-tenant offering has a guaranteed 99.99% SLA and is available only on our Dedicated pricing tier.
-An Event Hubs cluster can ingress millions of events per second with guaranteed capacity and sub-second latency.
+An Event Hubs cluster can ingress millions of events per second with guaranteed capacity and subsecond latency.
 Namespaces and event hubs created within the Dedicated cluster include all features of the Standard offering and more, but without any ingress limits.
-It also includes the popular Event Hubs Capture feature at no additional cost, allowing you to automatically batch and log data streams to Azure Storage or Azure Data Lake.
+It also includes the popular Event Hubs Capture feature at no additional cost.
+This feature allows you to automatically batch and log data streams to Azure Storage or Azure Data Lake.

 Clusters are provisioned and billed by Capacity Units (CUs), a pre-allocated amount of CPU and memory resources.
 You can purchase 1, 2, 4, 8, 12, 16 or 20 CUs for each cluster.
-How much you can ingest and stream per CU depends on a variety of factors, such as the number of producers and consumers, payload shape, egress rate (see benchmark results below for more details).
+How much you can ingest and stream per CU depends on a variety of factors, such as the following ones:

 All Event Hubs clusters are Kafka-enabled by default and support Kafka endpoints that can be used by your existing Kafka based applications.
 Having Kafka enabled on your cluster does not affect your non-Kafka use cases; there is no option or need to disable Kafka on a cluster.